aimannajjar/research-mt-arabic-english-harmonizer/README.md

 ## Attempt 2: SVM Harmonizer Trained with Lemmas ##
+    - Lemmas are used to train the harmonizer as well
     - Yields dataset size: 11407 entry
     - 1662 of which belongs to class 1
     - 34000 sentences from Train_data.clean.ar/en